Klaus Kinski: Legacy

 In My Best Fiend, his 1999 documentary about Kinski, Werner Herzog claimed that Kinski had fabricated much of his autobiography, and told of the difficulties in their working relationship.
 In the same year, director David Schmoeller released a short film titled Please Kill Mr. Kinski, which examined Kinski's erratic and disruptive behavior on the set of Schmoeller's 1986 film Crawlspace.
 The film features behind-the-scenes footage of Kinski's various confrontations with the director and crew, along with Schmoeller's account of the events, in which he claims a producer offered to murder Kinski for his life insurance money.

 In 2006, Christian David published the first comprehensive biography of Kinski, based on newly discovered archived material, personal letters and interviews with the actor's friends and colleagues.
 Peter Geyer published a paperback book of essays on Kinski's life and work.

-In 2025, Benjamin Myers published Jesus Christ Kinski, a novel written from Kinski's imagined point of view during his performance of Jesus Christus Erlöser.